-3.4.4.6.
+3.4.4.8.
 Lens correction

 This module is able to correct certain lens flaws, namely distortions, transversal chromatic aberrations (TCA) and vignetting.
-It relies on the external library lensfun, which comes with correction profiles for many (but not all) common cameras end lenses.
+It relies on the external library lensfun [http://lensfun.sourceforge.net/], which comes with correction profiles for many (but not all) common cameras and lenses.